awcull/awcull.github.io/_posts/2015-05-02-HS_April_Stats.md

 ####Handlock

 This was a deck I had hoped to continue to learn from last season.
-Unforunately, the heavy aggro meta caused me to abandon this deck quite quickly without really getting a chance to play it.
+Unfortunately, the heavy aggro meta caused me to abandon this deck quite quickly without really getting a chance to play it.

 |       Deck        | Number of Games | Wins | Losses | Ties | Vs Druid | Vs Hunter | Vs Mage | Vs Paladin | Vs Priest | Vs Shaman | Vs Warlock | Vs Warrior |